Antonio E. Puente, Ph.D.

 American Psychological Association

-Antonio Puente, Ph.D., Professor of Psychology at the University of North Carolina Wilmington (UNCW), was elected 2017 president of the 125,000-member American Psychological Association (founded in 1892).The American Psychological Association (APA) is the leading and largest scientific and professional organization that represents psychologists in the United States.
+Antonio Puente, Ph.D., Professor of Psychology at the University of North Carolina Wilmington (UNCW), was the 2017 president of the 125,000-member American Psychological Association (founded in 1892).The American Psychological Association (APA) is the leading and largest scientific and professional organization that represents psychologists in the United States.
 APA’s mission is to advance the creation, communication and application of psychological knowledge to benefit society and improve people’s lives.